Altinn/altinn-studio-docs/content/security/dpia/about-use-of-cloud/_index.en.md

 As of January 30, 2023, Microsoft has confirmed that it is no longer necessary to transfer data out of the EEA in connection with multi-factor authentication (MFA).
-It is only if one chooses phone call verification with a custom greeting, that this will be serviced from the USA.
+It is only if one chooses phone call verification with a custom greeting, that this will be serviced from the USA[^9].
 This is not used by Digdir and our employees or consultants.

 Following this, Digdir assumes that the authentication process in Azure does not lead to the transfer of personal data out of the EEA.